pbcanfield/ASCT/README.md

         1. ```"input_data"```: The CSV file storing the current injection responses for the cell you wish to tune.
 The file should be comma-seperated where each column corresponds to a seperate current injection value.
 There should be **exactly 1024 data points** in each column and each data point should be a voltage (mV) corresponding to the membrane potential at each time step of the experiment.
 #### ```"summary"``` (Only required if ```"architecture"``` is set to ```"summary"``` in ```"manifest"```)
 * Required Settings:
     * ```"summary_file"```: This is the file which specifies user defined summary statistics functions.
-Each function must be implmented by the user and must two [numpy](https://numpy.org/) arrays of length 1024 for the first two positional arguments.
+Each function must be implemented by the user and must two [numpy](https://numpy.org/) arrays of length 1024 for the first two positional arguments.
 The first array stores the membrane voltage of a given cell and the second is the time vector.
     * ```"function_name"```: This is the name of the function to use in the provided file.
 * Conditional Settings: All other parameters in this section are conditional based on the function definition.
 They will be passed into the function as kwargs.
 #### ```"Run"``` (all time units are in ms)